 EXAMPLE:

-I tend to eat a lot of sweets even though I know it is not very good for health.
+I tend to eat a lot of sweets even though I know it is not very good for my health.

 Q5.
 What are your greatest achievements?

-Ans .
+Ans.
 The interviewer basically wants to know what you are efficient at.
 Start by observing the achievements that are the most recent and closest to the job role applied for.

 EXAMPLE:

 I have achieved quite a few targets until now.
 To start with, I participated in the national level X competition and was among the last Y participants.
-The project that I was a member of was selected with the best in our college.
+The project that I was a member of was selected as the best in our college.
 Not just this, I have been an active participant in many other competitions like ABC, and have won many awards in the same.

 Q6.
 What is your biggest failure?